Bookworm (film): Release

+Reception

 Box office

-As of 8 February 2025, Bookworm has grossed $553,053 in Singapore, New Zealand, Australia, Russia, and the United States.

-Reception
+In the United States and Canada, Bookworm grossed $9,446, with $543,222 in other territories, for a worldwide total of $552,668.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 64 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Alison Foreman of IndieWire gave Bookworm a positive review, giving the film an A minus grade.
 She wrote "fearlessly specific in its comedy and just as attentive with its character arcs, this algebraic study in adventure might have a metaphoric typo or two (insert obligatory comment about CGI), but it's mostly a triumph."
 Foreman also praised the parent-child relationship between Elijah Wood and Nell Fisher's characters.
 She also praised the cinematographer Daniel Katz for immersing Wood and Fisher's characters in the "breathtaking" New Zealand environment.
 Foreman also praised the performance of Michael Smiley.

 Tomris Laffly of Variety gave Bookworm a positive review, describing it as "a delightfully quirky father-daughter adventure with the perfect blend of childlike wonder and grown-up bite."
 Laffly praised Toby Harvard's script for exploring the themes of family, fatherhood and adventure.
 She also praised cinematographer Daniel Katz for capturing the relationship between the two characters and the natural scenery.
 Laffly also praised the performances of Wood and Fisher.